Accurate laboratory results begin with proper preparation on the part of

 follow proper blood collection techniques to minimize the risk of

-transmitting infectious diseases to clinical staff, and wear gloves
+transmitting infectious diseases to clinical staff, and wear gloves when

 NCCLS document M29-A, "Protection of Laboratory Workers from Infectious